 10 things I wish I’d stop losing sight of…

-In an attempt to re-group and get myself back on track, here’s my list of random things I’m quite sure I need to remember:
+In an attempt to re-group and get myself back on track, here’s my list of mistakes I need to stop making.
+Or random things I need to remember.

 1. Lists only work if you look at them.